ArijitGuha-Begineer/OSCP-TJNull-s-list/Confession.md

 Note : Challenge File is same as Tampered Challenge.
 ```

-So, after doing autopsy we had got wo software Anydesk and teamviewer.But in the files of these we had nothing useful.
+So, after doing autopsy we had got two software Anydesk and teamviewer.But in the files of these we had nothing useful.
 Anydesk had a private key  and an ip but it was a rabbit hole.

 So, I searched for RDP cache and found a blog